Ashley-P/mytui/Documentation.md

     a logging file, and also offers the opportunity to quit the program all together.

-    rand_str() creates a random string of lower case alphabet characters with a random length between 1 and 15 characters
+    rand_str() creates a random string of lower case alphabet characters with a random length between 1 and 15 characters.

-    rand_int() creates a non-biased int utilizing the rand() function
+    rand_int() creates a non-biased int utilizing the rand() function.

-    create_stack() creates a stack for use in searching the widget tree
+    create_stack() creates a stack for use in searching the widget tree.

-    is_stack_full() checks if the stack is full
+    is_stack_full() checks if the stack is full.

-    is_stack_empty() checks if the stack is empty
+    is_stack_empty() checks if the stack is empty.

-    stack_push appends a pointer to a widget to the top of the array
+    stack_push appends a pointer to a widget to the top of the array.

-    stack_pop returns the pointer at the top of the list
+    stack_pop returns the pointer at the top of the list.

 ---
 ## The \<draw.h\> Header